CS3321-TeamB/QuizApp/README.md

 Project uses continuous integration tool GitHub Actions and Java CI with Gradle

-Project includes documentation including a use0case diagram, interaction models, and design models as shown below.
+Project includes documentation including a use case diagrams, interaction models, and design models as shown below.

 ## Use Case tables
 | UC.0                                       |                                                                                                                               |